open-sauced/maintainer-intro-course/effective-communication.md

-# How to Create Effective Communication and Collaboration
+# How to Effectively Communicate and Collaborate

 Effective communication and collaboration with contributors are the keys to a thriving open source community.
 As maintainers, you want to smoothly onboard new contributors to your projects and build a welcoming community with open lines of communication between contributors and maintainers.